beyond-text/DNIA-dataset/README.md

 ## Update

+* 2024-09-17: The full dataset is published and can be accessed at <https://drive.google.com/file/d/1s34hZIs_Pl6VYbfGHF0QAknF96dTO_zy/view?usp=sharing>.
+The annotation is under this repository which needs to be downloaded separately from the audio files.
+See below for instructions.

 * 2024-03-27: We published the initial release of the dataset with 6 curated entries from the full dataset.
 We are working hard on organizing and preparing the rest of the dataset and will publish the full dataset in the near future.
 Stay tuned.

 ## Overview